instructed-glacier-model/igm-doc/docs/modules/outputs/local.md

 # Module `local`

-This IGM module writes 2D field variables defined in the paramer list `vars_to_save` into the NetCDF output file given by parameter `output_file` (default output.nc).
-The saving frequency is given by parameter `processes.time.save` defined in module `time`.
+This IGM module writes 2D field variables defined in the parameter list `vars_to_save` into the NetCDF output file specified by the parameter `output_file` (default: `output.nc`).
+The saving frequency is determined by the parameter `processes.time.save` defined in the `time` module.

 This module depends on `xarray`.